-The City of Guelph has initiated a Class Environmental Assessment (EA) study for two cycling and pedestrian bridges across the Speed River.
-Specifically, the City is assessing locations in the study area that is bound by Wellington Street East, Macdonell Street, the Guelph Junction Railway (GJR) tracks, and Arthur Street.
+The City of Guelph has initiated an Environmental Assessment (EA) for two cycling and pedestrian bridges across the Speed River.
+The City is assessing locations bound by Wellington Street East, Macdonell Street, the Guelph Junction Railway (GJR) tracks, and Arthur Street.

-A second pedestrian bridge is proposed with the study area located further south along the Speed River to address anticipated increased pedestrian and cycling traffic generated from the Metalworks condominium development on Arthur Street South and other anticipated developments to the east.
+A second pedestrian bridge is proposed within the study area located further south along the Speed River.
+This bridge would address an anticipated increase of pedestrian and cycling traffic from the Metalworks condominium development on Arthur Street and other anticipated developments to the east.

 - The Ward to Downtown bridges – Notice of Study Commencement